manojnd9/rtsp-object-detection/README.md

 - Above approach is from seperate server for each streaming.
 We could also use one server with multiple streaming as well, by adding threading functionality to current implementation.
   But this would tightly couple the components and there will be issue with real time performance expectatation.
 - And by decoupling, the model workers can be configured with GPUs which boosts the processing performance of the object detection model.
-- This will allow to set stream frame pushing part to be with CPUs and only workers with GPUs, enabling to save the cost.
+- This will allow to set stream frame pushing part to be with CPUs and only detection workers with GPUs, allowing us to save the cost.

 ## Maintainence, Monitoring & Health

-To maintain system visibility and performance tuning at scale, following can be done :
+To maintain system's visibility and performance tuning at scale, following can be done :

 - Datadog: Monitor stream rate, detection latency, worker throughput, and system resource usage.
 - AWS CloudWatch: Monitor Kinesis lag, ECS health, S3 throughput, and database metrics.
 - Alerting: In both Datadog and AWS, notifications can be configured to notify during events.
 - Also loguru can be configured in the backend which pushes every log to the cloud.

-## Deployment Strategy
+## Testing and Deployment Strategy

 As discussed earlier...